 OSRP is a not-for-profit professional association that provides support, networking, and educational opportunities for Registered Psychotherapists.
 We also create awareness for the general public through education about the nature and benefits of psychotherapy.

 ADVOCACY AND PROTECTION IN A COMMUNITY OF HIGHLY PROFESSIONAL PSYCHOTHERAPISTS

-For Registered Psychotherapists practising across Ontario, OSP provides a professional home, a community where advocacy, continuing education, and dispute resolution are shared to expand our collective and individual knowledge.
-OSP protects the rights of psychotherapists, whereas the College of Registered Psychotherapists of Ontario (CRPO) protects the rights of the public.
+For Registered Psychotherapists practising across Ontario, OSRP provides a professional home, a community where advocacy, continuing education, and dispute resolution are shared to expand our collective and individual knowledge.
+OSRP protects the rights of psychotherapists, whereas the College of Registered Psychotherapists of Ontario (CRPO) protects the rights of the public.
 Learn more about the benefits of membership.

 Ethics questions and concerns, contact Ethics Committee confidentially at email@example.com.
-If your therapist is not an OSP member, please contact your therapist’s professional organization.
+If your therapist is not an OSRP member, please contact your therapist’s professional organization.